Certified Translation of Foreign Apostille Records

 The Bulhack Estate case underscores the critical role of apostille records in probate cases, particularly when the decedent dies intestate.
 These records can serve as proof of relationship and survivorship, two key factors in determining the rightful heirs and distributing the estate.
 Without such evidence, the probate process can become mired in disputes and legal complexities, as seen in this case.
 As the legal landscape continues to evolve, the role of certified translation of foreign Apostille records in probate cases remains as crucial as ever.

-Get in touch with the legal translation, interpretation, genealogy research and Apostille service All Language Alliance, Inc. to request certified English translation of apostille records, foreign language ancestral records and translation of historical archival documents written in Russian, German, Portuguese, Italian, Thai, Spanish, Danish, Romanian, Lithuanian, Polish, Hebrew, Croatian, Dutch, Latvian, French, Japanese, Korean, Mongolian, Chinese, Hungarian, and other foreign languages; to request a court-certified deposition interpreter for a remote video deposition, or an on-site deposition; to hire an expert witness in a foreign language and culture; to retain an expert in forensic genealogy and in global heir search.
+Get in touch with the legal translation, interpretation, genealogy research and Apostille service All Language Alliance, Inc. to request certified English translation of apostille records, foreign language ancestral records and translation of historical archival documents written in Russian, German, Portuguese, Italian, Thai, Spanish, Danish, Romanian, Lithuanian, Polish, Hebrew, Croatian, Dutch, Latvian, French, Turkish, Japanese, Korean, Mongolian, Chinese, Hungarian, and other foreign languages; to request a court-certified deposition interpreter for a remote video deposition, or an on-site deposition; to hire an expert witness in a foreign language and culture; to retain an expert in forensic genealogy and in global heir search.

 Case discussed: IN THE MATTER OF ESTATE OF BULHACK, No. A-3602-09T1 (N.J.
 Super.
 Ct.
 App.
 Div.
 Apr.
 14, 2011); re-affirmed after remand in IN THE MATTER OF ESTATE OF BULHACK, No. A-3602-09T1 (N.J.
 Super.
 Ct.
 App.
 Div.
 Aug.
 26, 2011).